stijnwop/guidanceSteering/README.md

 Be aware that this version doesn´t support the full feature package yet!

 ### Buying GPS
-Before you're able to use GPS you have to buy the configuration in the shop!
+To be able to use the GPS you first need to buy the technology for your vehicle.
+Either buy a new vehicle and add the GPS or drive your current vehicle to the shop and add it.

 #### Open the menu
 In order to open the menu hit ctrl + s.